Fluctuations in Various Regimes of Non-Hermiticity and a Holographic Principle: Central limit theorem

 where $h$ is any smooth function with compact support.
 We denote the corresponding correlation kernel by $K_n^h$.
 We will denote the corresponding linear statistic of a test function $f$ by $X_n^h(f)$.
 Important for the method in \cite{AmHeMa} is the functional

 where $v$ is any smooth function.
 With a clever choice for $v$ it was shown in \cite{AmHeMa} that the functional equals $X_n(f)$.
 Contrary to \cite{AmHeMa} the expression between brackets depends on $n$ when we consider the weak non-Hermiticity regime $\tau=1-\kappa n^{-\alpha}$.
 In particular, $\check Q_\tau$ is not a limiting object when we consider the weak non-Hermiticity regime, and neither is $Q_\tau$ for that matter.
-It turns out that the functional \eqref{eq:limitWard} can be understood in terms of the Ward identity \eqref{eq:WardId} (where $V$ is replaced by $Q_\tau$).
+It turns out that the functional \eqref{eq:limitWard} can be understood in terms of a Ward identity.
 We explain this rigorously in Section \ref{sec:WardId}.

 We need to investigate several expressions used in \cite{AmHeMa}, some of which do not have an obvious equivalent in the weak non-Hermiticity regime.